Appropriate Use of Computer Workstations

 Renew books and materials in person or by phone.
 Books and materials can be renewed one time if renewed before the date due.
 Call the Circulation Desk at (773) 602-5449 to renew by phone, and have your student ID ready.

 Make B+W copies at machines downstairs and upstairs.
 Upstairs also has a color copier.
 The charge is 10 cents per page for B+W. 15 cents per page for Color.
 Copy cards are available to all current students at both the Reference and Circulation Desks.
 Copy cards are not required to make copies.
 The copy machine only accepts dollar bills and coins (no pennies).
 Copy cards are only used for the photo copier and are available for free at the Reference Desk and the Circulation Desk.
 Copy cards are used to load money onto them.
 Money is loaded at the copy card machine located next to the copiers.
+Notice: The

 Print cards are only for Printing and must be purchased at various print card kiosks around campus.
 There is a kiosk available in the library to the left of the front door when entering the library.
 At least $1.00 is needed to acquire a print card in which the card comes preloaded with $ .50.
 Print cards are required when printing.